woman wearing safety glasses and a hard hat at an industrial site

 Welding, brazing and soldering machine operators:

-• Operate previously set up brazing or soldering machines to bond metal parts or to fill holes, indentations and seams of metal articles with solder
+• Operate previously set-up brazing or soldering machines to bond metal parts or fill holes, indentations and seams of metal articles with solder

-• Start up, shut down, adjust and monitor robotic welding production line and assist with the maintenance and repair of welding, brazing and soldering equipment
+• Start up, shut down, adjust and monitor robotic welding production line and help with the maintenance and repair of welding, brazing and soldering equipment

 Earnings